nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 Foreign and domestic policies are intertwined more closely than ever before.
 Sri Lanka’s current foreign relations are influenced significantly by attempts to recover from the worst economic crisis in 2022 and stands as a challenge we should overcome.
 Rising geopolitical tension among international and regional powers in our region has become a key challenge to Sri Lanka’s security and regional stability.

 However, its geographical location as well as Sri Lanka’s long invested diplomatic and cultural assets will become cornerstone our success.
-Comparatively higher human 117development indicators such as the level of education and health, education of women, etc.. than other south Asian countries have provided Sri Lanka a relatively positive cultural level of the population which will be a pro factor for achieving ambitious Economic and foreign policy targets also.
+Comparatively higher human 117 development indicators such as the level of education and health, education of women, etc.. than other south Asian countries have provided Sri Lanka a relatively positive cultural level of the population which will be a pro factor for achieving ambitious Economic and foreign policy targets also.

 Sri Lanka has important diplomatic recognition earned through some wise and correct actions of the past.
 For instance, Sri Lanka has been a traditional friend of oppressed and colonized nations in the world and Sri Lanka has always supported their independence.